kaltura/playkit-js-ui/docs/ui-components.md

 ## Injecting and removing a UI component dynamically

 The `UiManager` exposes an api `addComponent` to add a UI component dynamically.
 This method returns a function for removing the injected component.

-The UI component declaration is the same as describe above when using the configuration.
+The UI component declaration is the same as describe above.

 ```javascript
 const removeFunc = uiManager.addComponent({